 Looking back, I think Balsamo made a good bet by taking me on, because I poured over to his clients the technique and motivation I had learned from the talented "Colizzi professionals".
 After that I also travelled the world with him to look at and evaluate new technologies.
 He had a great passion for his work and I can't help but remember what I learned from him when I watched him deal with clients and tell them about the next new things in the facility.
 He had the ability to move the bench mark ever forward.
 I think he gave me a master class in how to work commercially and the all important customer care.

 In the meantime, I was also working on a lot of RAI projects, which would gain me some notoriety within the industry.
-My graphic, aesthetic and editing talents, which had also evolved with new technologies that Balsamo had invested in, were used for the opening titles of "Disco-Ring", "Domenica In", "Mr. Fantasy", "Marco Polo" and "Appuntamento al Cinema", among other programmes, and I also worked on RAI's main national news programmes opening titles.
+My graphic, aesthetic and editing talents, which had also evolved with new technologies that Balsamo continued to invest in, were used for the opening titles of "Disco-Ring", "Domenica In", "Mr. Fantasy", "Marco Polo" and "Appuntamento al Cinema", among other programmes, and I also worked on RAI's main national news programmes opening titles.

 After five years of working at SBP, the sirens that wanted to attract me to Milan, including my future wife, got the better of me, so I decided to move to what was then known as a lively place in the Italian television sector then, before Silvio Berlusconi had conquered and taken over all the channels.
 I decided to set up my own company in Milan, because I could see that there was room to create a new, more modern post production reality in the Milanese market.
 With Balsamo we discussed a possible SBP Milan, but we didn't agree on the conditions, and thanks to some help from Sony Broadcast then I managed to obtain financing for a Quantel paint box and a Sony one-inch machine.
 The resulting company Imaginaction was very sucessful and used the strategy of running its activity in other established post production facilities.